-PRTG Network Monitor Tracks Diverse, Multi-Campus System and Application Performance for Stevenson University
+PRTG Network Monitor tracks multi-campus system and application performance for Stevenson University

 Founded in 1947 as Villa Julie College and assuming its current name in 2008, Stevenson University is Maryland's third-largest independent undergraduate university with more than 4,000 students pursuing Bachelor's, Master's and Adult Accelerated degrees at Baltimore-area campuses in Stevenson and Owings Mills, Md.
 Combining traditional liberal arts with a strong career focus, Stevenson boasts a 15-to-1 student faculty ratio and is dedicated to providing a best-value education to all qualified students.
 In fact, it is the state's most-affordable private university, with 90 percent of its students receiving some form of financial assistance.